 In addition to the big day, we had a pre-wedding welcome reception the day before the wedding at the Golf Tavern with Pitch and Putt Gold on the Bruntsfield Links.
 The day after the wedding we had a Chinese Wedding Lunch at Lee On and then broke off into smaller groups to tour Edinburgh Castle and to explore the Royal Mile.
-After the festivities, for the weekend following the wedding, we even took a 3 day bus trip up to the Highlands with family and friends (with 50 people!), so it truly was an epic wedding week.
+After the festivities, for the weekend following the wedding, we even took a 3-day bus trip up to the Highlands with family and friends (with 50 people!), so it truly was an epic wedding week.

-If you can make the time for it, try to plan wedding festivities to last a few days, even if your wedding is not destination wedding.
-It does not have to be anything elaborate or fancy, but just having events over the course of a few days allows you to soak it all in and to enjoy having all your favorite people together in one place.
+If you can make the time for it, try to plan wedding festivities to last a few days, even if your wedding is not a destination wedding.
+It does not have to be anything elaborate or fancy, but just having events over the course of a few days allows you to soak it all in and to enjoy having all your favourite people together in one place.
 Because we were not at home for the year prior to planning our wedding, we didn’t have any of the typical pre-wedding events people tend to plan, but because of that our friends and family were excited to participate in the activities we had planned in Edinburgh.
-Having everyone together with us in our little neighborhood in Scotland was so precious to us.
-This is really the only time in life when the people you love from all the different parts of your life intersect and we loved basking in that moment for that one special week.
+Having everyone together with us in our little neighbourhood in Scotland was so precious to us.
+This is really the only time in life when the people you love from all the different parts of your life intersect and we loved basking at that moment for that one special week.